What are your chances of acceptance?

 What’s Covered:

 Why wait until college to start doing internships?
-Now more than ever, organizations are actively searching for high school talent to help them with important research and project development initiatives.
-Heads up: many of these are even paid opportunities, which means your summer job could be the first step in your future career!
+Now, more than ever, organizations are actively searching for high school talent to help them with important research and project development initiatives.
+Heads up: many of these are even paid opportunities, which means your summer job could be the first step on the path toward your future career!

 Gain Relevant Industry Experience